sbcgua/mockup_loader/README.md

 # Mockup Loader for ABAP unit testing

-*Version: 2.0.0-beta*
+*Version: 2.0.0-beta2*
 *[History of changes](/changelog.txt)*

 ## Major changes in version 2

-- `zcl_mockup_loader` split into several classes to separate loading, store and utils
+- `zcl_mockup_loader` split into several classes to separate loading, store and utils.
-- parsing logic is separated into [abap_data_parser](https://github.com/sbcgua/abap_data_parser) which is now a prerequisite.
+- parsing logic was separated into [abap_data_parser](https://github.com/sbcgua/abap_data_parser) package which is now a prerequisite.
 Sorry for this.
 We believe this is for good.
 - `zcl_mockup_loader` is not a singleton anymore.
 Must be instantiated with `create` method. `zcl_mockup_loader_store` remained the singleton.
-- VBA zip compiler depreciated, see below 'Conversion to Excel' section
+- VBA zip compiler depreciated, see below 'Conversion to Excel' section.
+- Interface stubbing :tada:.
+See 'Data delivery' section.
 - TODO new upcoming feature ... ;)

 ## Contents